 In addition, patient data needs to remain unidentifiable and secure.
 Papers need to be transported and Excel files can be copied and stored on a personal computer, posing major security risks.
 It is advisable to invest in an EDC system that allows for on-demand data access and reporting for different uses while offering meticulous data security and automatic backups.
 Castor EDC offers this to its users, complies with GCP and GDPR and has all relevant ISO certifications.

 How AMC used Castor to become a leader in data security and compliance.

 The Department of Anesthesiology in the Academic Medical Center (AMC) in Amsterdam conducts several research studies.
 Many were still performed using Microsoft Excel, Google Sheets and Google Forms, a process that was error prone and carried the risk of data leakage.
 To address this, they secured a department-wide license with Castor EDC, helping to ensure Good Clinical Practice and compliance with patient data privacy laws.
 They now have a much better overview of the trials running in their department, and significantly reduced their liability risk.

 Interested in learning more?

-Electronic data capture systems have become essential tools for academic researchers and institutes, as well as medical device, biotech and pharma companies.
+Electronic data capture systems have become essential tools for contract research organizations (CROs), academic researchers as well as medical device, biotech and pharma companies.
 Globalization and advances in worldwide collaboration in medicine mean that researchers lagging behind in usage of this technology might find it increasingly difficult to keep up.